-As part of the capital adequacy requirements under the Basel Regulatory Framework, the losses arising from a banking book in hypothetical interest rate shock scenarios under certain stress conditions are calculated and compared with Broadly-defined capital.
-If the interest rate risk of the banking book leads to an economic value decline of more than 20% of Broadly-defined capital, we will be deemed an "outlier" and may be required to reduce the banking book risk or adopt other responses.
+As part of the capital adequacy requirements under the Basel Regulatory Framework, the losses arising from a banking book in hypothetical interest rate shock scenarios under certain stress conditions are calculated and compared with broadly-defined capital.
+If the interest rate risk of the banking book leads to an economic value decline of more than 20% of broadly-defined capital, we will be deemed an "outlier" and may be required to reduce the banking book risk or adopt other responses.
 We measure losses arising from our banking book each month as a part of our stress tests.

 The table below shows the results of calculations of losses in the banking book in cases where interest rate fluctuations occur under stress conditions.
-The results of calculations of losses in the banking book show that they are 5.5% of broadly-defined capital.
+The results of calculations of losses in the banking book show that they are 5.3% of broadly-defined capital.
 Because the amount of risk on the banking book is therefore well under the 20% threshold and within controllable limits, we do not fall under the "outlier" category.
-The loss ratio to capital increased from the previous fiscal year due mainly to the increase of interest rate risk.